Building Qutrit Diagonal Gates from Phase Gadgets: Diagonal qutrit gates

 By referring to Eq.~\eqref{eq:controlled-Z-qutrit} we see then that in order for Eq.~\eqref{eq:controlled-Z-qutrit-paired} to be equal to the $\ket{2}$-controlled $Z(\theta,\phi)$ gate it needs to satisfy a set of linear equations.
 We can solve these to get a (unique up to some Clifford phases) solution:

 We can hence write any $\ket{2}$-controlled phase gate using at most four CX gates and four phase gates.
-For example, if we pick $\theta = 2\pi/3$ and $\phi = 4\pi/3$ (so that we are constructing the controlled $Z$ gate) we get:
+For example, if we pick $\theta = 1$ and $\phi = 2$ (so that we are constructing the controlled $Z$ gate) we get:

 Here we write this blue dot with a $2$ in it to denote a $\ket{2}$-control.
 We see then that our construction in the special case of $\ket{2}$-controlled Paulis indeed achieves the lowest known $T$-count of $3$~\cite{BocharovA2016ternaryarithmetics}.
-By conjugating the control wire by either $X_{+1}$ or $X_{-1}$ we can make the gate also be controlled on either $\ket{1}$ or $\ket{0}$.
-We can also construct tritstring-controlled phase gates by decomposing Eq.~\eqref{eq:controlled-Z-qutrit-paired} into CX, $X_{12}$ and phase gates and adding a control to each of these gates --- combining this $\ket{2}$-controlled phase gate construction with our previous work on $\ket{2...2}$-controlling any Clifford+$T$ unitary in Ref.~\cite{YehL2022qutritcontrolledcliffordplust}.
-Note that this construction is not efficient as it requires an exponential number of gates as the number of controls increases, and additionally the sizes of the phases involved get exponentially smaller.
+By conjugating the control wire by either $X_{+1}$ or $X_{-1}$ we can make the gate instead be controlled on either $\ket{1}$ or $\ket{0}$.

+We can add any number of controls to our construction in Eq.~\eqref{eq:controlled-Z-qutrit-paired} to make it controlled on any tritstring.
+Without loss of generality, let us say the tritstring in question is $\ket{2}^{\otimes n}$ (by conjugating with $X$ gates, we can make this into a control on any tritstring of length $n$).
+The na\"ive way to construct this controlled gate is to inductively add controls to each gate in the decomposition: controlled constructions for the $X$ or CX gate are described in, for instance, Ref.~\cite{YehL2022qutritcontrolledcliffordplust}, while controlled $Z$ phase gates can be constructed by recursively applying Eq.~\eqref{eq:controlled-Z-qutrit-paired}.
+However, this method is not efficient as it requires an exponential number of gates as the number of controls increases.

+We can do better by not adding controls to all the gates in the decomposition:

+In the case where all the controlled gates fire, this indeed implements any desired $Z$ phase gate on the target qutrit.
+Otherwise, none of the controlled gates fire, and then the bottom two qutrits becomes identity (use $(H2)$ and $(H4)$ on the top qutrit and $(SZ)$ and $(ID)$ on the bottom qutrit).
+We hence get the following proposition.